Namikawa-Weyl groups of affinizations of smooth Nakajima quiver varieties: Abstract

 \section{Abstract}

-We give a description of the Namikawa-Weyl group of affinizations of smooth Nakajima quiver varieties using combinatorial data of the underlying quiver, and compute some explicit examples.
-This extends a result of McGerty and Nevins in \cite{mcgerty2019springer} for quiver varieties coming from Dynkin quivers.
+We give a description of the Namikawa-Weyl group of affinizations of smooth Nakajima quiver varieties based on combinatorial data of the underlying quiver, and compute some explicit examples.
+This extends a result of McGerty and Nevins for quiver varieties associated to Dynkin quivers.